Pirates vs. Reds Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .353 with two home runs, four walks and three RBI.
+- Reynolds will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .350 with a double, a home run, four walks and an RBI.

 Reynolds Recent Games